JeremyGDiamond/Git-Commit-Search/README.md

 ## Motivation

+At one point, I was tasked with replicating the modifications another dev made to a large open-source project before leaving the company.
+Instead of cloning the repo this dev downloaded the zip file of the project and I had no idea what he had changed.
+He could have used any version of the project over months of the previous year.
+I had to make a way to search every version of the project.

+These scripts allow you to diff every file in every commit on a branch of a project against an orphaned directory and get a total of the number of differences for a given hash in a CSV file diffsPerCommit.csv

 ## Scripts

 Copy these scripts into the directory above the git project in question and its orphaned copy.
 The result of ls should be